 How to Hide Apps on iPhone

-There is an unofficial trick though, and it hides the kind of app that you are pretty sure you’ll never use.
+Since the iOS 9 update there is an unofficial trick that it hides the kind of app that you are pretty sure you’ll never use.
 Quite ideal for all of those awkward Apple-made utility apps we wish would just be optional.

 To hide an app on iPhone, we have to take advantage of a software bug in iOS that has been there for a while, albeit in different variations.
 The newest version of this method works on iOS 8 and might even work to hide apps on iOS 9, we’ve yet to come across the final version of Apple’s new operating system for the iPhone.